enkidevs/curriculum/JavaScript/Core/be-strict.md

 // arguments not allowed in strict
 })();
 %exp
-`Arguments` can't be bound or assigned in language syntax.
+`arguments` can't be bound or assigned in language syntax.
 All attempts to do so will result in syntax errors.
 %